JiaLigia/JiaLigia.github.io/_pages/about.md

   - /about.html
 ---

-Jia Lyu
-I am Jia Lyu, a graduate student from the School of Computer and Information Technology at Beijing Jiaotong University, set to complete my Master's degree in 2023 with a focus on Computer Technology.
-My research interests span the fields of cryptography, distributed systems, network security, and blockchain.
-I am currently seeking opportunities for a doctoral position to further explore and contribute to these areas.
+I am a graduate from the [School of Computer and Information Technology](https://scit.bjtu.edu.cn/) at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), having completed my Master's degree in Computer Technology in 2023.
+My research interests encompass cryptography, distributed systems, network security, and blockchain.
+I am currently actively seeking opportunities for a doctoral position to further delve into and contribute to these areas.

-During my Master's program, I had the privilege of being mentored by Professor Xiaolin Chang, affiliated with the Beijing Key Laboratory of Security and Privacy in Intelligent Transportation at Beijing Jiaotong University.
-My research primarily revolves around the design and analysis of security protocols.
+During my Master's program, I had the privilege of being mentored by [Prof.Xiaolin Chang](https://faculty.bjtu.edu.cn/8026/), affiliated with the Beijing Key Laboratory of Security and Privacy in Intelligent Transportation at [Beijing Jiaotong University](https://www.bjtu.edu.cn/).
+My research primarily focused on the design and analysis of security protocols.

-For a detailed overview of my academic journey and accomplishments, you can refer to my CV.
-Feel free to reach out to me via email at jia.lyu@outlook.com or lyujia@bjtu.deu.cn.
+For a detailed overview of my academic journey and accomplishments, you can refer to my CV here: [Jia Lyu's CV](../assets/CV-Jia Lyu.pdf).

+Feel free to reach out to me via email at [jia.lyu@outlook.com](mailto:jia.lyu@outlook.com) or [lyujia@bjtu.deu.cn](mailto:lyujia@bjtu.deu.cn).

 I am enthusiastic about contributing to cutting-edge research and am eager to engage with the academic community to address the evolving challenges in cybersecurity and related domains.

 Thank you for visiting my personal page!

-Note: Replace # in the link with the actual link to your CV.
-Additionally, you might want to include hyperlinks to your email addresses for ease of contact.